 There are many versions of the shag haircut, from long to short, and with varying hair textures.
 The cropped shag is a low-maintenance hairstyle with more structure than longer lengths and appears less choppy and undone.
 Cropping the hair can be flattering, framing the face and drawing attention to the jawline and mouth.
 The look is best with long, textured bangs, which can soften the facial features and show off your hair texture.
 Long bangs can also give the illusion of length despite if your hair is short.

 48. Grey Shag Hairstyle

-Many women choose to forgo dyeing their grey hairs and embracing them instead.
-Grey hair is surprisingly flattering and complements all skin tones and hair textures, and lengths.
+Many women choose to forgo dyeing their grey hairs and embrace them instead.
+Grey hair is surprisingly flattering and complements all skin tones, textures, and lengths.
 It often appears full of depth and dimension as there are various shades, but the most important thing about grey hair is that it makes a powerful statement.
 There is nothing wrong with covering greys, but showing them off can be freeing.
-When deciding on the perfect haircut, you can not go wrong with a shag.
+You can not go wrong with a shag when deciding on the perfect haircut.
 As we age, our hair naturally thins, and the shag hairstyle can disguise this with heavy layers.
 Opt for a short to medium-length cut and take care to ensure the hair is conditioned and in its best condition.

 49. Shag with Statement Highlights

 Statement highlights are an excellent way to draw attention to the face without the hassle of bangs or layers.
 It is a simple and easy look to create, inspired by the 80s.
 Choose a shade, or several shades, lighter than your natural hair and strategically place these highlights around the face to frame it.
 This will draw the eye in and complement your facial features, which can be incredibly flattering.
 The shag is so textured and layered already that the highlights tend to have a more natural and blended appearance, but this is a pro as it makes the look easier to wear.